vatai/vatai.github.io/_posts/2021-09-01-Installing-PyTorch-with-MPI-support-on-ABCI.md

     python3 setup.py develop --user

-This **overwrites** your current PyTorch installation, and you need to use `--upgrade --forece-reinsta` with `pip3` to install the original one.
+This **overwrites** your current PyTorch installation, and you need to use `--upgrade --forece-reinstall` with `pip3` to install the original one.